adityaarakeri/super-scripts/file_encrypt_decrypt/README.md

 ```
 **note**
 - `file.enc` will be created if you pass in `file.txt`
-- Do not loose the Encryption 🗝
+- Do not lose the Encryption 🗝